Deviated Septum

 • The most common symptom is trouble breathing through the nose.

-• Final results of nasal surgery may not be clear for a year or more.
+• Final results of nasal surgery may not be clear for several months or more.

 Next steps